marlonecobos/nichevol/README.md

 conditions, as well as conditions where the use is uncertain.
 Most of the functions in this module can be used to consider all species of interest and multiple environmental variables at the time.
-For that reason they read data from a local directory and have the option to write results in such directories as well.
+For that reason, they read data from a local directory and have the option to write results in such directories as well.
 The functions that work with data from the R environment are the ones specifically designed to work with multiple species but only one variable.
 These last functions do not write results in local directories.
-We have intentionally designed some of our functions to work interacting with local directories to avoid RAM-related limitations (specially when working with multiple environmental raster layers at high resolution).
+We have intentionally designed some of our functions to work interacting with local directories to avoid RAM-related limitations (especially when working with multiple environmental raster layers at high resolution).

 #### Functions for ancestral reconstruction